I-Engage Mentoring Program

 APPLICATION INSTRUCTIONSPlease review the Application Instructions before beginning the application process.

-The application for the I Engage Mentoring Program includes a cover sheet and a syllabus for your proposed research project/course.
+The application for the I-Engage Mentoring Program includes the online application and a syllabus for your proposed research project/course.
 The syllabus template is based on the UTA-required syllabus.
 The completed syllabus serves as the application for the I Engage Mentoring Program and is to be completed jointly by the mentor and undergraduate student with guidance from and approval by the faculty sponsor.
 The syllabus should reflect a plan of study that explicitly describes the activities, expectations, anticipated outcomes and basis of evaluation for the undergraduate and graduate students participating in this project.
-To get a feel for the kinds of projects that have been awarded funding in the past, visit the 2016 cohort's page.
+To get a feel for the kinds of projects that have been awarded funding in the past, visit the main page.

 All of the following are the required documentation for a complete application: